 Common AV Equipment

-Almost always refers to PA, or public address speakers.
+These almost always refer to PA loudspeakers.
 These are broken into a variety of categories.
 Common ones are mains (tops), subwoofers (bottoms), stage monitors, and line arrays.
 Mains function as the primary speakers in a PA system, producing most of the frequency range.
 Subs fill out the sound of a PA system, boosting low bass frequencies, making for a powerful sound.
-Stage monitors are speakers facing the opposite direction of the primary PA speakers, providing sound for any performers or speakers on stage so they can hear themselves.
-Line arrays are a completely different class of PA system.
-They are made up of a number of usually identical loudspeaker elements mounted in a line.
+Stage monitors are speakers facing the opposite direction of the primary PA speakers, providing audio for any performers or speakers on stage so they can hear themselves.
+Line arrays are a completely different class of PA systems.
+They are made up of several usually identical loudspeaker elements mounted in a line.
 They are commonly flown, or rigged, from a ceiling or structural beam.

-Wired vs. Wireless: When deciding between wired or wireless microphones the manner in which they will be used is crucial.
+Wired vs. Wireless: When deciding between wired or wireless microphones, how they will be used is crucial.
 If the performer needs to have a wide range of movement, a wireless microphone is the best option.
-If the performer will be stationary, a wired mic will be fine.
+If the performer is stationary, a wired mic will be adequate.

-Lavalier microphones (Also known as lavalier, lapel, or body mics): Lav mics are small microphones used for television, theatre, and public speaking applications in order to allow for hands-free operation.
+Lavalier microphones (Also known as lav, lapel, or body mics): Lav mics are small microphones used for television, theatre, and public speaking applications to allow for hands-free operation.
 They are most commonly provided with small clips for attaching to collars, ties, or other clothing.

 Headsets: Similar to lav mics, headset mics are hands-free, offer a higher quality sound, and are less hidden than lav mics.
 They most commonly wrap around the head and position a mic in front of the performer or speaker’s mouth.